SheetJS/docs.sheetjs.com/docz/docs/07-csf/07-features/03-dates.md

 The actual values stored in cells are intended to be correct from the perspective of an Excel user in the current timezone.

-The value formatter understands date formats and converts when relevant.
+The value formatting logic understands date formats and converts when relevant.

 ### Utility Functions